-- Fair value of the services received during the year debited to the relevant service in the Comprehensive Income and Expenditure Statement. - Finance cost an interest charge on the outstanding Balance Sheet liability, debited to Financing and Investment Income and Evenenditure Line in the Comprehensive Income and Evenenditure Statement

-Expenditure line in the Comprehensive Income and Expenditure Statement.

-- Contingent rent increases in the amount to be paid for vehicles arising during the contract, debited to Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement. - Payment towards liability applied to write down the Balance Sheet liability towards the PFI operator (the profile of write-downs is calculated using the same principles as for a finance lease). - Lifecycle replacement costs recognised as additions to property, plant and equipment when vehicles are purchased.
+- Fair value of the services received during the year debited to the relevant service in the Comprehensive Income and Expenditure Statement. - Finance cost an interest charge on the outstanding Balance Sheet liability, debited to Financing and Investment Income and - Expenditure line in the Comprehensive Income and Expenditure Statement. - Contingent rent increases in the amount to be paid for vehicles arising during the contract, debited to Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement. - Payment towards liability applied to write down the Balance Sheet liability towards the PFI operator (the profile of write-downs is calculated using the same principles as for a finance lease). - Lifecycle replacement costs recognised as additions to property, plant and equipment when vehicles are purchased.